 Accounts Receivable.
-The Company extends competitive credit terms on a retailer-by-retailer basis in the normal course of business and its accounts receivable are subject to normal industry risk.
+The Company extends competitive credit terms on a customer-by-customer basis in the normal course of business and its accounts receivable are subject to normal industry risk.
 The Company provides for reserves against accounts receivable for estimated losses that may result from customers' inability to pay.
-As of March 29, 2014, allowance for doubtful accounts was \$151,000, attributable to factory-built housing operations, compared to \$229,000 at March 30, 2013.
+As of March 28, 2015, allowance for doubtful accounts was \$56,000, attributable to factory-built housing operations, compared to \$151,000 at March 29, 2014.